 Other issues easily confused with a sway back:

-Browsing online, I saw the following fit issues frequently confused with a sway back problem:
+Browsing online, I have seen the following fit issues frequently confused with a sway back problem:

 - A short (high) waistline – on a fitted garment this causes horizontal wrinkles that extend into the side seams and front bodice.
 To fix this the whole bodice needs shortening, not just the CB.